War Horse (novel): Plot

-One day, a man named Ted Narracott buys a young horse for 3 guineas when he was supposed to buy a horse for plough at an auction.
-Ted's son, Albert, names the horse Joey and grows to love him, protecting the young horse from Ted when he is drunk.
-While with the Narracotts, Joey also meets a horse named Zoey, who was a source of comfort to Joey, and whose name partially inspired his.
+Farmer Ted Narracott buys a colt for 3 guineas when he was supposed to buy a calf at an auction.
+Ted's son, Albert, names the horse Joey and grows to love him, protecting him when Ted is drunk.
+While with the Narracotts, Joey forms a strong bond with old Zoey, the farm work horse.

-Soon, Ted sells Joey to the army in return for money, before Albert can stop him.
+Ted sells Joey to the army before Albert can stop him.
 Albert tries to sign up for the army, but he is too young but promises to come back for Joey.
 Joey is trained for cavalry service by Corporal Perkins, and Captain James Nicholls is his original rider, leading a unit of mounted infantry.
 Joey soon befriends Topthorn, a horse ridden by Captain Jamie Stewart.
-However, during a charge against a group of Germans, Nicholls is killed.
-Stewart assigns Trooper Warren, a nervous young man who rides heavier but is quite kind, to ride Joey.
+During a charge against the Germans, Nicholls is killed.
+Stewart assigns Trooper Warren, a nervous young man who rides heavier but is kind, to ride Joey.

 During another charge, Topthorn and Joey carry Warren and Stewart into the enemy lines, and are the only two of many, but they are captured by the Germans.
-They use Joey and Topthorn to pull an ambulance cart for the hospital, where the two horses are famous and respected for saving the lives of many.
+They use Joey and Topthorn to pull an ambulance cart for the hospital, where the two are famous and respected for saving many lives.
 The Germans allow Emilie and her grandfather, who live in a farm near the front lines, to care for Joey and Topthorn.
-Emilie grows to love Joey and Topthorn like Albert loved Joey, caring for their every injury and feeding them every night.
-Soon, the Germans move their hospital somewhere else because there was a battle, and Emilie and her grandfather are allowed to keep Joey and Topthorn, who they use for their farm.
-Topthorn was not bred to plow, but learns quickly from Joey, who has experience from the Narracott farm.
+Emilie grows to love the horses like Albert loved Joey, caring for their injuries and feeding them every night.
+Soon, the Germans move their hospital somewhere else, and Emilie and her grandfather are allowed to keep the horses, who they use for their farm.
+Topthorn was not bred to plow, but learns from Joey, who has experience from the Narracott farm.